comwrap/comwrap-fe-test-task/README.md

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.
+The design consists out of two flows.
+The first flow is for answering a question correctly.
+The scond flow shows an incorreclty answered question.
+The design is optimized for mobile devices. **Adjusting the design for larger screens is not part of the challenge.**

 The designs are in PNG static format.
 Using PNGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.